iominh/minhongrails.github.io/_posts/2013-06-03-new-design.md

 I'm never happy with my designs, which is why I'm constantly trying to improve them.
 My latest efforts have focused on improving usability and readability through better typography and responsive design.
-As a user with a high resolution screen, I often increase the font size of my browser to view websites with small fonts.
+As a user with a high resolution screen, I often increase the font size of my browser to view sites with small fonts.
-Sometimes when using a mobile device a website doesn't even have a mobile view, which makes viewing quite difficult.
+On mobile, some sites don't even have mobile views, which hurts

 Therefore, I greatly simplified my design and increased the default font size so that users shouldn't need to zoom in and should have an optimal